MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-powershell.md

 ---
-description: This article explains how to install and configure AIShell, and get started chatting with an AI assistant in PowerShell. ms.date: 10/29/2024
+description: This article explains how to install and configure AI Shell, and get started chatting with an AI assistant in PowerShell. ms.date: 10/29/2024
-title: Get started with AIShell in PowerShell ms.topic: get-started
+title: Get started with AI Shell in PowerShell ms.topic: get-started
 ---
-# Get started with AIShell in PowerShell
+# Get started with AI Shell in PowerShell

-AIShell was created to help command line users find the right commands to use, recover from errors, and better understand the commands and the output they produce.
-Follow along and walk through some examples to get started with AIShell.
+AI Shell was created to help command line users find the right commands to use, recover from errors, and better understand the commands and the output they produce.
+Follow along and walk through some examples to get started with AI Shell.

-## Starting AIShell
+## Starting AI Shell

-Use the `Start-AIShell` command in the **AIShell** module to open a split pane experience in Windows Terminal.
-When AIShell starts, it prompts you to choose an agent.
+Use the `Start-AIShell` command in the **AI Shell** module to open a split pane experience in Windows Terminal.
+When AI Shell starts, it prompts you to choose an agent.

-![An animation showing Getting Started with AIShell.][01]
+![An animation showing Getting Started with AI Shell.][01]

-## Using AIShell
+## Using AI Shell

 If you plan to use the Azure OpenAI agent, you will have to configure it with your endpoint, API keys, and system prompt before using it.
 You can do so by selecting the agent and then running